briansimiyuj/doctor-appointment-app/README.md

         g. `uploadedByID`: uploader's ID (from profile context or dummy data)
         h. `content`: file content as a base64 string (from FileReader)

-      2. Create a `handleFilesUpload` function that will be called when the "Upload" button is clicked
+      3. Create a `handleFilesUpload` function that will be called when the "Upload" button is clicked
         a.
 Check if there are any files selected, if not, exit the function
         b.
 Set `isUploading` to true
         c.
 Simulate the upload process by using `setTimeout` to delay the upload by 2 seconds
         d.
-Map the selected files to the `processFile` function to create an array of `DocumentType` objects
+Map the selected files to the `processFile` function to coreate an array of `DocumentType` objects
         e.
-Add the converted documents to the patient's documents
+Loop through the array of `DocumentType` objects and call `addDocument` for each object
         f.
 Clear the selected files
         g.
 Set `showUploadArea` to false